kbroman/steps2rr/index.md

 reproducible_.
 Just try to make your next paper or project better organized than the last.

-There are many paths towards reproducible research, and you shouldn't try to change all aspects your current practices all at once.
+There are many paths toward reproducible research, and you shouldn't try to change all aspects your current practices all at once.
 Identify one weakness, adopt an improved approach, refine that a bit, and then move on to the next thing.